 Paleo Leap - The website has dozens of CTAs on the homepage which makes it confusing for the users about where to start.
 Moreover, the call-to-actions are hardly noticeable.
 They bend in the white background.

 3. Not Using Quality Images

-Low quality images are a sure-shot way to let down the customers or website visitors, according to 42.56% of experts.
+Low-quality images are a sure-shot way to let down the customers or website visitors, according to 42.56% of experts.
 SMBs should not forget that visuals have more impact than text.
-So, a poor quality of images means an increase in bounce rate as the website will be perceived as unprofessional.
+So, poor quality of images means an increase in bounce rate as the website will be perceived as unprofessional.

 Ted Liu, Founder & CEO of Just SEO, highlights the two common reasons for SMBs to use poor images or ignore the issue altogether.

 “They think their content is good enough to negate their mistake.

 For SMBs that knowingly make this mistake, a very common reason might be that they overestimate their copy.
 They go with poor images because they believe that whatever they’ve written is so good that it will make people ignore the low-quality images they come with.

 They don’t know how much of an impact this will make.